grscheller/neovim-notes/notes/05-VimSpecificFeatures.md

 | `<C-E>` | move view down one line (Also in Vi)  |
 | `<C-Y>` | move view up one line (Also in Vi)    |

-Where applicable, you can type a number before these commands to repeat them that many times.

 ## Vim Lists

 ### Jump Lists